-ARGOR does assess risks in light of the standards of their due diligence system.
+Heraeus does assess risks in light of the standards of their due diligence system.

-ARGOR performs its Supply Chain Due Diligence in line with all measures required by the LPPM, LBMA and other applicable standards before entering into a business relationship with any precious metal counterparty.
+Heraeus performs its Supply Chain Due Diligence in line with all measures required by the LPPM and LBMA and other applicable standards before entering into a business relationship with any precious metal counterparties.
 We constantly monitor all transactions which take place through the course of the entire business relationship, and we conduct appropriate scrutiny and monitoring of the counterparts on a regular basis.
 Identified risks that require further investigation are managed by applying a strong risk-based approach.

 The criteria for high-risk business relationships and transactions are regularly reviewed and updated, when required.
-These are based mainly on the Swiss Anti-Money Laundering Legislation, LBMA Responsible Gold and Silver Guidance and LPPM Responsible Palladium and Platinum Guidance.
+These are based mainly on the LPPM Responsible Palladium and Platinum Guidance.

-Supply chain Due Diligence risk-based approach includes the risk categories based on the identification of the customer and on the origin of the material.
-These include (non-exhaustive list): Politically Exposed Persons; nationality, domicile of the customer, ultimate beneficial owner, legal representatives in high-risk countries; complex structures; presence in international sanctions lists; location of the operations in the high-risk area; origin of the material from high-risk country, World Heritage Site, protected area; transportation of precious metals via high-risk area; human rights and ESG negative impacts including mercury use; artisanal small-scale mining; money-laundering and terrorism financing risks and others.
+Supply chain Due Diligence risk-based approach includes the risk categories based on the identification of the customer, on the origin of the material and on the country of origin.
+These include (non-exhaustive list): Politically Exposed Persons; nationality, domicile of the customer, banking details, ultimate beneficial owner, legal representatives in high-risk countries; complex structures; presence in international sanctions lists; location of the operations in the high-risk area;

+origin of the material from high-risk country, World Heritage Site, protected area; transportation of precious metals via high-risk area; human rights and ESG negative impacts including mercury use (which is not tolerated); artisanal small-scale mining; money-laundering and terrorism financing risks and others.

 High-risk assessment is performed by Compliance Officer with the use of external reliable sources and indexes such as Heidelberg barometer, FATF lists, SECO and International Sanctions lists, UNICEF workplace Index; EU CAHRA List, Dodd Frank's 1502, NGO Reports, others.
-Supporting instruments are also platforms like Worldcheck, FACTIVA, RepRisk.
+Supporting instruments are also platforms like Orbis and FACTIVA.